matthewfeickert/intro-to-docker/_episodes/02-pulling-images.md

 {: .source}

 ~~~
 REPOSITORY                        TAG          IMAGE ID        CREATED        SIZE
-matthewfeickert/intro-to-docker   latest              f4279e4a8ab0        26 hours ago        1.45GB
+matthewfeickert/intro-to-docker   latest       9602bb3f01a4    11 hours ago   1.54GB
 ~~~
 {: .output}

 You can see here that there is the `TAG` field associated with the `matthewfeickert/intro-to-docker` image.
 Tags are way of further specifying different versions of the same image.
-As an example, let's pull the buster release tag of the [Debian image](https://hub.docker.com/_/debian).
+As an example, let's pull the `bullseye` release tag of the [Debian image](https://hub.docker.com/_/debian).

 ~~~
-docker pull debian:buster
+docker pull debian:bullseye
 docker images debian
 ~~~
 {: .source}

 ~~~
-buster: Pulling from library/debian
+bullseye: Pulling from library/debian
 <some numbers>: Pull complete
 Digest: sha256:<the relevant SHA hash>
-Status: Downloaded newer image for debian:buster
+Status: Downloaded newer image for debian:bullseye
-docker.io/library/debian:buster
+docker.io/library/debian:bullseye

 REPOSITORY   TAG        IMAGE ID       CREATED        SIZE
-debian              buster              ee11c54e6bb7        3 weeks ago         114MB
+debian       bullseye   f776cfb21b5e   5 days ago     124MB
 ~~~
 {: .output}

 Additionally, there might be times where the _same_ image has different tags.
-For example, we can pull the `bootcamp-2021` tag of the `matthewfeickert/intro-to-docker` image, but when we inspect it we wee that it is the **same** image as the one we already pulled.
+For example, we can pull the `bootcamp-2021` tag of the `matthewfeickert/intro-to-docker` image, but when we inspect it we see that it is the **same** image as the one we already pulled.

 ~~~
 docker pull matthewfeickert/intro-to-docker:bootcamp-2021